mvaldesdeleon/gerpc/README.md

 # gerpc

-Expressive grpc server, with plugabble encoding.
+Expressive grpc client/server, with plugabble encoding.

 Scope is limited to exactly my use case.